kwaldenphd/curriculum/syllabi/eoc-spring.md

 ## Week 9: MID-TERM BREAK

-## Week 10: More on the landscape, history, and syntax of programming languages
+## Week 10: What is data wrangling?
+How can we work with structured data in Python?

 ### Assigned Material